Kristina01111000/Drws_site/README.md

 - top of promo page done -> from email
 - clean up the promo page when this part is done -> part way done

-- still getting emails from 4elelife
+- still getting emails from 4elelife, also comment checking requests